smaremanda/add-in-docs/essentials/addressing-same-origin-policy-limitations.md

 # Addressing same-origin policy limitations in Office Add-ins
-This article provides a brief overview of ways to address the same-origin policy limitations that prevent a script loaded from one domain from getting or manipulating properties of a document from another domain in an Office Add-in.

  _**Applies to:** Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word_